catanadj/taskwarrior-nautical/README.md

 **Chains and Anchors for Taskwarrior** — The missing layer between what your task manager can do and what your actual life requires.

-While other tools force you to choose between oversimplified repeats and cloud-based complexity, Nautical gives you enterprise-grade scheduling with local-first privacy.
+While other tools force you to choose between oversimplified repeats and cloud-based complexity, Nautical gives you enterprise-grade scheduling with local privacy.
 Express any real-world pattern in plain English, then watch it execute with mathematical precision.

 Have you ever found yourself thinking: